midflow/RowaKit/packages/table/examples/README.md

 # @rowakit/table Examples

-This directory contains practical examples demonstrating various features and use cases of the SmartTable component.
+This directory contains practical examples demonstrating various features and use cases of the RowaKitTable component.

 ## Examples